tangowithcode/tango_with_django_2/manuscript/chapter3.md

 - another `__init__.py`, serving the exact same purpose as discussed previously;
 - `admin.py`, where you can register your models so that you can benefit from some Django machinery which creates an admin interface for you;
-- `apps.py`, that provides a place for any app specific configuration;
+- `apps.py`, that provides a place for any app-specific configuration;
 - `models.py`, a place to store your app's data models - where you specify the entities and relationships between data;
 - `tests.py`, where you can store a series of functions to test your app's code;
 - `views.py`, where you can store a series of functions that handle requests and return responses; and